Easy Sandwich Bread Recipe

 In order to have success, I’m going to write out everything I can possibly think of so you can have some amazing bread to show for the 3+ hours of work.
 Bread making IS work, but relatively easy work that is so so worth it!!
 Plus 2 hours is just waiting for it to rise, so it’s really not so bad!

 For ANY bread recipe, you will use the same basic ingredients.
 Whether it’s for crescent rolls, pizza dough or even cinnamon rolls, the ingredients generally are the same.
-Most of these items should be ridiculously easy to find, if not already in your pantry!
-Be sure to double check your yeast to ensure it’s not expired.
+Most of these items should be easy to find, if not already in your pantry!

 • Active Dry Yeast.
 I buy the packets of yeast for ease, but any kind or brand of active dry yeast is fine.
-Just make sure its not expired.
+Just make sure it’s not expired.
 I like keeping my yeast in the fridge.

 • Honey.
 I dissolve the honey into the warm water to act as food for the yeast to help it proof quicker.

 • All Purpose Flour.
 For two white loaves of bread, I use unbleached all-purpose flour.
-See my notes below for making honey whole wheat loaves.

 • Granulated Sugar.
-I like my bread on the slightly sweeter side, so I add in 1/4 cup (which equates to 2 tablespoons per loaf…so not *that* sweet overall.)
+I like my bread on the slightly sweeter side, so I add in 1/4 cup (which equates to 2 tablespoons per loaf…so not *that* sweet overall).

 • Salt.
 Do not forget the salt!
 This makes an enormous difference in the finished product.